apache/incubator-devlake-website/docs/DeveloperManuals/DeveloperSetup.md

   - Ubuntu: `sudo apt-get install build-essential libssl-dev`

 ## How to setup dev environment

+The following guide will walk you through the procedure to run local config-ui and devlake servers against dockerized MySQL and Grafana containers.

 1. Navigate to where you would like to install this project and clone the repository:

    ```sh